D-Mielewczyk/euro-temperat-trend-stats/README.md

 **Running the script**:

-1. Make sure you have downloaded the data using `download.py`.
+1. Make sure you have downloaded the data using `download.py`
-2. Make sure your dependencies are up to date using `poetry update`.
+2. Make sure your dependencies are up to date using `poetry update`
 3. `poetry run python src/clean.py`

 ## Steps in the ETL process